 By guest author Jason Silberman

-Though there are strategies in place for dealing with the challenges of customer onboarding, many are unfeasible or have proven a failure.
-Below are six onboarding mistakes you should avoid if you want to convert your early adopters to permanent customers.
+Although software companies usually have strategies in place for dealing with onboarding challenges, many of these strategies aren’t feasible or have consistently failed.
+Below are six customer onboarding mistakes you should avoid if you want to build loyal, long-term relationships with new customers:

-Your product took a lot of time, effort, and thought to develop, and it’s easy to fall into the temptation of using adjectives like “groundbreaking”, “revolutionary”, and “life changing” that might not be entirely accurate.
-Beware of falling into the trap of overpromising, as if your customers don’t experience the same value that you do, they probably won’t stay onboard long.
-Consider finding a neutral third party to read your copy and describe the experience he or she imagines.
-If the descriptions don’t match up, you’ve got a marketing disconnect that needs to be resolved.
+Your product took a lot of time, effort, and thought to develop, and it’s easy to fall into the temptation of using adjectives like “groundbreaking”, “revolutionary,” and “life-changing.”
+But these glowing terms might not be entirely accurate.
+Beware of falling into the trap of overpromising.
+Why?
+Because, if your customers don’t experience the same value you claim, they probably won’t stay on board for long.
+Consider asking a neutral third party to read your copy, try your product, and describe the experience he or she imagines.
+If the descriptions don’t match, you’ve got a marketing disconnect you’ll want to resolve quickly.

 2. Making Users Work for Rewards

-Users don’t have the unlimited attention spans, so it’s your job to get them signed up for your product and experiencing benefits as soon as possible.
-Don’t make your users jump through hoops or put in a lot of time before they see benefits.
+Customers don’t have unlimited time or attention spans.
+It’s your job to get them signed up for your product and help them experience relevant benefits as soon as possible.
+Don’t make people jump through hoops or invest an unreasonable amount of time and effort before they see meaningful benefits.
 Onboarding isn’t about training users on every feature of your interface right away.
-Instead, focus on getting them to the first small win that demonstrates your value as fast as you can.
+Instead, focus on getting people over initial hurdles and leading them to a first small win that demonstrates your product’s value.
+The faster you do this, the better.

-When a customer perceives that response times are too slow, there is a greater chance that they will find another product to serve their needs.
+When new customers think your response times are too slow, they’re more likely to look for another product to serve their needs.
 Responsive customer support is important at any point in the sales cycle, but it is particularly important during the onboarding process.
-Be prompt and proactive when responding to customer support tickets so as to ensure that you will convert your early adopters into loyal users and brand advocates.
+Be prompt and proactive when responding to customer support tickets to ensure you convert your early adopters into engaged users who are prepared to become loyal brand advocates.

-4. Making Your Software Too Difficult to Learn and Operate
+4. Designing Software That Is Difficult to Learn and Operate

-In general, user experience on a software is very important, but it’s especially critical when you are talking about onboarding users to a new software.
-When new users go through the initial process of getting started with a software, there is a clear need to get them up to speed quickly and effectively, so that they can begin to receive the value they invested in.
-Adoption is really about the user recognizing that the software is solving the problems that he is facing, and for that recognition to happen, user onboarding must be fast and easy.
+In general, software user experience is very important.
+But it’s especially critical when you’re talking about onboarding users.
+When people are going through the initial process of getting started with a digital application, tool, or system, it’s imperative to remove barriers to their progress.
+They need to get up to speed quickly and effectively, so they can begin to see the value in their investment.
+Product adoption is really about ensuring users recognize that your software actually solves the problems they’re facing.
+But for that to happen, user onboarding must be fast and easy.
+A user experience that minimizes friction is the key.

 5. Ignoring Analytics

-Analytics are a must-have.
-Begin collecting data on who is accessing your site and what they do once they’re there as soon as you begin your onboarding process.
-Having this information lets you refine your onboarding process to better address your customer’s needs.
-Using analytics will allow you better understand what your customers are looking for in a user experience and help you deliver it.
-If your product fails to meet customer needs, causes frustration to users, or becomes cumbersome to use, your customer may conclude that the product is not for them.
+Analytics is a must-have.
+Begin collecting data about everyone who visits your site and logs into your platform.
+Then track everything they do as soon as the onboarding process begins.
+This information lets you identify obstacles and helps you refine the onboarding process to better address customer needs.
+Using analytics can also help you better understand what new customers are looking to accomplish and how you can respond to those interests and objectives.
+If your product causes frustrations, fails to meet customer needs, or seems cumbersome to use, new customers are likely to conclude that the product is flawed or simply not a wise choice.

 6. Making Assumptions about Your Customers

-Don’t mistake your own passion for your product with a good understanding of customer needs.
-Even companies with the best buyer research and profiling can make the mistake of getting excited over adding features that they forget to ask whether customers want these features to begin with.
-Make regular customer engagement part of your onboarding process.
-Connecting with your users can provide valuable insights.
+Don’t mistake your own passion for your product with a strong understanding of your customers’ needs.
+Even companies with the best buyer research and profiling can make the mistake of getting so excited about features and functionality that they forget to ask whether customers actually want or need these capabilities.
+Make regular customer interaction and feedback part of your onboarding process.
+Connecting with users and gathering valuable insights will help you not only develop stronger relationships but also build a better product in the long run.

-Onboarding can be difficult, and although no two onboarding strategies will be exactly the same, all successful onboarding strategies feature a consistent desire to discover and deliver the needs of the customer, honesty about the product being delivered, and a commitment to ongoing customer support.
+Getting onboarding right can be difficult.
+But although no two onboarding strategies will be exactly the same, all successful onboarding strategies are driven by a deep desire to discover and deliver what customers need.
+It also requires honesty about the product you’re delivering and a commitment to ongoing customer support.
+If you commit to avoiding these customer onboarding mistakes and focus on continuous improvement you’ll be prepared to succeed in today’s competitive software marketplace.

 Want more LMS insights?
 Replay our on-demand webinar: